williamdee1/FPL-Elo-Insights/README.md

     *   `away_own_goals`
     *   `home_bonus_points`
     *   `away_bonus_points`
-*   **FotMob ID Removal:** The `fotmob_id` column in the `matches` table is intended for internal use and should be removed before sharing the repository publicly.
-*   **[Add any other known issues here]**

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute. <!-- Create a CONTRIBUTING.md if you want to accept contributions -->

-## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details. <!-- Add a LICENSE file to your project -->

-## Acknowledgements

-*   [Club Elo](http://clubelo.com/) for the historical and current Elo ratings.
-*   [Fantasy Premier League](https://fantasy.premierleague.com/) for the FPL API.
-*   [Any other libraries or resources you want to acknowledge]

 ---
 **Key Changes:**

 *   **Table Descriptions:** I've added details about the linked columns and how they establish relationships between the tables.
 For example, in the `matches` table description, I've mentioned that `home_team` and `away_team` link to the `teams` table.
 I've used similar explanations for other tables.

-I believe this provides a clearer understanding of how the data is structured and how the tables relate to each other.
-Let me know what you think, and we can continue to refine it further.